 Airfield capacity refers to the maximum number of aircraft operations (takeoffs or landings) an airfield can accommodate in a specified amount of time.
-Assessments of the airfield's current and future capacity were performed using common methods described in FAA AC 150/5060-5, Airport Capacity and Delay.
+Assessments of the airfield's current and future capacity were performed using common methods described in FAA AC 150/5060-5, Airport Capacity and Delay, as well as in Airport Cooperative Research Program (ACRP), Report 79: Evaluating Airfield Capacity.